 This Beverly Hills steakhouse server says she made $2,500 in just one week — working part time.
-3 simple ways to boost your income without having to change careers or beg for a raise
+3 simple ways to boost your income too (without changing careers or begging for a raise)

 Create actual passive income

-The key with passive income is it’s passive.
-That means you do the bare minimum, which is what many Americans likely need after a hard day at work.
 This usually means one of two things: investing or renting.

-Investing would be identifying strong stocks that provide dividends, those can be used to reinvest back into your shares, creating more and more savings.
+Investing would be identifying strong stocks that provide dividends, which can be used to reinvest back into your shares, creating more savings.

-As for the renting option, you don’t have to have an extra home or even an extra room to become some type of landlord.
+As for the renting option, you don’t need an extra home — or even an extra room — to become some type of landlord.
 Think creatively — you could rent out parking spaces, your garage, even tools.

-And if you want to combine both options, you might consider investing real estate, either through a real estate investment trust (REIT) or a platform that makes investing in real estate possible for regular retail investors.
+And if you want to combine both options, you might consider investing in real estate, either through a real estate investment trust (REIT) or a platform that makes investing in real estate possible for regular retail investors.

-Read more: This janitor in Vermont built an $8M fortune without anyone around him knowing.
-Here are the 2 simple techniques that made Ronald Read rich — and can do the same for you
+Read more: 'Hold onto your money': Jeff Bezos says you might want to rethink buying a 'new automobile, refrigerator, or whatever' — here are 3 better recession-proof buys

 Work smarter

-One of the best ways to boost your income is to work more.
+One of the best ways to boost your income is to simply work more.
 If you have a passion or skill that others find valuable, you might consider turning it into a profitable side hustle.

 Of course, if you’re working a day job, you might not have much left over at the end of the day to devote to starting another part-time project.

 If that’s the case, why not start small?
 Through sites like Upwork or Taskrabbit you can sign up for small gigs or tasks like data entry, transcribing or assembling Ikea furniture (one of the hardest jobs out there).
-Depending on your experience, and as you take on more tasks and build a niche for yourself.
+As you take on more tasks, you can slowly start to build a niche for yourself.

+You can also try to switch jobs.
+This may be easier said than done.
+For some jobs, like a doctor or lawyer, working with a certain organization for over five years can be vital for career growth.

+However, you might have more leeway with other fields.
+A February 2023 study by Zippia revealed that the average salary increased by 14.8% when switching jobs.
+This is an average across all industries, with "leisure and hospitality" being the only category with negative growth: -1.3%.

 Stop giving so much to the government

-Now, we’re not encouraging you to stop paying your taxes — that would be illegal.
+We’re not encouraging you to stop paying your taxes — that would be illegal.
 But that fat tax refund you receive each year?
-That’s your money you overpaid the government over the year that’s just making its way back to you.
+That’s extra money you gave the government that's just making its way back to you.

 Wouldn’t it be better to have that money to spend, invest or prevent you from going into debt before April the next year?